motiondivision/motionone/README.md

 - [Motion One for Vue](https://github.com/motiondivision/motionone/tree/main/packages/vue)
 - [Motion One for Solid](https://github.com/motiondivision/motionone/tree/main/packages/solid)

+## 🛠 DevTools

+Create Motion One and CSS animations faster than ever with [Motion DevTools](https://motion.dev/tools).

 ## 💻 Develop

 `yarn dev` will spin up all the included playgrounds and watch changes to the libraries.